bet0x/broadcom_crawler/docs/vmware-cloud-foundation/9.0/building_cloud_infrastructure/create_a_workload_domain_with_lacp_networking.md

 # Create a Workload Domain with LACP Networking

-You use the VCF Operations API to create a workload domain, configured to use LACP networking
+You use the VCF Operations API to create a workload domain with LACP networking

-The physical network infrastructure in your environment must meet certain requirements for deployment of a workload domain, configured to use LACP on the vSphere Distrivuted Switch.
+The physical network infrastructure in your environment must meet certain requirements for deployment of a workload domain, configured to use LACP on the vSphere Distributed Switch.

 For each host on which you want to use LACP, you must create a separate LACP port channel on the physical switches.
 You must consider the following requirements when configuring LACP on the physical switches: